 She was embarrassed to admit it, but she was scared.
 For once, Hermione did not “know it all”.

-Harry was shouting from the bottom of the stairs, trying to hurry Hermione up from packing her things.
+Harry was shouting from the second storey landing, trying to hurry Hermione up from packing her things.

 With one last look around, Hermione pulled herself together and stood up, breathing deeply as she walked towards her bed, packing the last few items.

 “Hermione,” Hermione lifted her head to see Harry standing in the doorway, a melancholy look on his face.
 It was not hard for Hermione to notice that Harry was also as afraid as she was.

 “Let’s go.
 We really need to be going,” Harry said softly.

 "Alright, alright, I'm coming.”
 Hermione huffed as she threw the last few books into her duffle bag before shrinking it, stuffing it into her pocket and heading downstairs, Harry following her.

 As Hermione entered the kitchen, she was graced with the faces of the rest of the Order members, speaking quietly to one another, waiting for direction on what to do next.